DMacMakes/dmacdocs/content/en/torrens/aac202/week1/index.md

 ## Due This Week

-Homework: Pick one of the madballz (the real foam ball, not a 2D  drawing from their site) and sculpt it as faithfully as you can in 2 hours.
-The base of your sculpt is the sphere in Trying_Out_Brushes.zpr.
-If you overwrote it, get a fresh copy from aac202_zbrush_resources.zip](aac202_zbrush_resources.zip).
+Pick a different Madball (the real foam ball, not a 2D  drawing from their site) and sculpt it as faithfully as you can in 2 hours.
+Do starting from the base sphere provided in `Trying_Out_Brushes.zpr`.
+If you already overwrote that file working on the class Madball, get a fresh copy from [aac202_zbrush_resources.zip](aac202_zbrush_resources.zip).
 Use brushes like the standard, dam standard, pinch, inflate, move, hpolish and smooth to reproduce the  clean surfaces and creases.

 {{< alert title="Deliverables and Submission" color= "primary" >}}

-Reply to the `Module 5/Homework: Madballz` thread [on the subject discussion forums](https://laureate-au.blackboard.com/webapps/discussionboard/do/message?action=list_messages&course_id=_89547_1&nav=discussion_board_entry&conf_id=_152757_1&forum_id=_866557_1&message_id=_2191238_1).
-Post the **reference** of your chosen madball along with some **screenshots of the finished sculpt.** Have it done and posted **before next week's class**.
+Post the **reference** of your chosen madball along with some **screenshots of the finished sculpt** in the Discussion forum.
+Have it done and posted **before next week's class**.

+<a class="btn btn-lg btn-primary mr-3 mb-4" href="https://laureate-au.blackboard.com/webapps/discussionboard/do/message?action=list_messages&course_id=_94273_1&nav=discussion_board_entry&conf_id=_170634_1&forum_id=_902732_1&message_id=_2307472_1" target="_blank">Thread: Home madball submission<i class="fas fa-arrow-alt-circle-right ml-2"></i></a>

 {{< /alert >}}

 _**Bonus:**_ ZBrush has a super helpful filter called **Clay Polish**.
 Look it up in the zbrush documentation or on youtube.
 To try it out, add some random shapes to your free-play sculpt and hit Clay Polish.
 For this kind of sculpt it's a bit of a magic "make art" button.